andyet/padlock/README.md

 # Padlock

-Padlock works to prevent unexpected code execution when dealing with asynchronous callbacks.
+Padlock works to selectively prevent conflicting/interrupting code execution when dealing with asynchronous callbacks.
 Call a function with lock to execute it as soon as a lock can be attained, and unlock it at all of your possible callback end-points.
-Use the same lock on other functions that you don't want to interrupt.
-Code will execute in order as the lock can be acquired.
+Use the same lock on other functions that you don't want to interrupt, and leave functions that you don't mind interrupting your lock alone.
+Locked functions will execute in order as the lock can be acquired.

 #Why